Thyssenkrupp optimistic over Tata's UK pension deal but merger risks remain

 Thyssenkrupp's shares, trading at two-year highs, rose 5 percent on Monday on German press reports that a merger decision is near.

-However, over 18 percent of shares available for shorting are out on loan, according to data from FIS’ Astec Analytics, signaling that some investors believe the price will fall.
+However, over 18 percent of shares available for shorting are out on loan, according to data from FIS’ Astec Analytics, signalling that some investors believe the price will fall.

 Additional reporting by Arno Schuetze, Tom Kaeckenhoff, Georgina Prodhan, Maiya Keidan and Pratima Desai; editing by Susan Thomas